 There you have it.
-Two examples of the outrageous behavior people exhibit when dealing with bill collectors.
+Two examples of the type of things we experience as bill collectors.
 These really are the exceptions to the rule because most people are respectful and usually honest, thank goodness!
 That being said, I still thought you would enjoy hearing about the different encounters we have, especially the honest little girl.
-Thanks and have a great month!
+Thanks, and have a great month!

-The Collector Chronicle is published by NORTH AMERICAN RECOVERY for prospective and current clients.
-The editor, Chelsi Dall, welcomes questions or comments.
-ChelsiDall@North-American-Recovery.com
+The Collector Chronicle is published monthly by NORTH AMERICAN RECOVERY for prospective and current clients.
+Please direct questions or comments to the Editor,

+Dave Saxton at: DaveSaxton@North-American-Recovery.com